Skip to Content

 • Wisner Baum managing partner R. Brent Wisner was co-lead trial counsel in two of the first three Roundup cancer lawsuits to go before juries.
 The trials culminated in jury verdicts worth over $2.3 billion.

-• Over the last few months, Roundup cancer attorneys have obtained more than $4 billion in combined jury verdicts.
+• Roundup cancer attorneys obtained more than $4 billion in combined jury verdicts in 2024.

-Wisner Baum Roundup lawyers (formerly Baum Hedlund Aristei & Goldman) served on the trial teams for all three of those trials and the firm’s senior managing partner R. Brent Wisner served as co-lead counsel in two of the three cases, delivering the opening and closing statements.
+Wisner Baum served on the trial teams for the first three Roundup trials.
+The firm’s managing partner, R. Brent Wisner, served as co-lead counsel in two of the three cases, delivering the opening and closing statements.
 The trials resulted in a combined $2.424 billion in jury verdicts for the plaintiffs.
-Mr. Wisner was also an integral part of the settlement negotiations with Bayer.

-As of 2024, there have not been any additional reported Roundup settlements between plaintiffs and Bayer, though that could change.
+Since this Roundup settlement in 2020, there have not been any additional reported settlements between plaintiffs and Bayer, though that could change.
 Trials in the Roundup litigation are ongoing.

 ROUNDUP TRIAL VERDICTS